dotnet/csharplang/README.md

 ## Proposals

 When a member of the C# LDM finds that a proposal merits consideration by the broader team, they can [Champion](https://github.com/dotnet/csharplang/issues?q=is%3Aopen+is%3Aissue+label%3A%22Proposal+champion%22) it, which means that they will bring it to the C# Language Design Meeting.
 Proposals are always discussed in linked discussions, not in the champion issue.
-We didn't always follow this policy, so many champion issues will have discussion on them; we now lock issues to prevent new discussion from occuring on them.
+We didn't always follow this policy, so many champion issues will have discussion on them; we now lock issues to prevent new discussion from occurring on them.
 Each champion issue will have a discussion link on it.

 ## Design Process